NHS Nightingale hospitals - COVID-19

-In the fight against the coronavirus pandemic we have seen the construction industry unite like never before.
+In the fight against the coronavirus pandemic we saw the construction industry unite like never before.
 As the NHS faced a hospital bed shortage, new facilities were urgently needed to make sure every COVID-19 patient could be cared for if the cases continued to rise.

 In response, our Building Services colleagues, working with Integrated Healthcare Partnership, were called upon to support the fight and deliver 553 beds in Preston and Deeside.